J. Reuben Clark: Death

-Racism and anti-Semitism
+Racism and antisemitism

 As noted in D. Michael Quinn's 2002 biography, Clark's life spanned a period that saw "enormous changes in the attitudes and conduct of Western society, the United States, and the LDS Church toward the races and ethnic peoples of the world."
 As a young man, writes Quinn, Clark possessed "the full endowment of racism characteristic of late nineteenth-century America."
 Clark's nativist views were evident in his 1898 valedictory speech at the University of Utah in which he declared, "America must cease to be the cess-pool into which shall drain the foul sewage of Europe."
 Clark eventually changed some of his racial and ethnic views but maintained others to the end of his life.

 Speaking to a church audience in 1956 about his service as U.S. Ambassador to Mexico, Clark admitted that he had gone to Mexico "with a great prejudice against the Mexican people."
 However, as he learned the people's history and lived among them, he came to develop a great affection for them.

 Clark's views of the Japanese softened after he performed legal work on behalf of the Japanese embassy in 1913.
 Although his son-in-law, Mervyn S. Bennion, was killed during the attack on Pearl Harbor, Clark "neither felt nor manifested any bitterness toward the Japanese," according to Quinn.
 Clark wrote to an LDS serviceman on August 3, 1945, "I have nothing but kindness for the [Japanese] race."